HAKORADev/VODER/Guide.md

 - Users who prefer terminal workflows can now create full multi‑speaker content without launching the GUI.
 - The interactive prompts ensure that every character receives a valid voice reference before processing begins.
 - It bridges the gap between full automation (one‑liner) and visual interfaces.
+- The optional music prompt fits naturally into this interactive flow.

 #### One‑Liner Dialogue